 Adopting a child is a wonderful journey that comes with some challenges.
 The process is made to ensure that the child is placed in a caring, loving, and stable home environment.
-In the state of Utah, there are certain rules and regulations that must be followed in order to complete the adoption process.
+In the state of Utah, certain rules and regulations must be followed to complete the adoption process.

 Before an adoption can even be considered a child must be freed from the legal rights of their birth parent.
 This is a necessary step that must be taken for the child to be able to transfer to a new family.
 Once this is complete there still remain different factors, depending on the child’s family, age, and other considerations.